If you've had enough of big tourist attractions, there are plenty of quieter, yet fascinating and different places to visit in London.

 If you are thinking of outside lighting, the choice can be bewildering.
 This is how I narrowed the choices down.

 My choice of books that continue the great tradition of ghost stories.

 Inexpensive and simple ideas for kids' room décor.
 Make your visiting children welcome with their own special room which can easily change back to an adult's room.

 Have you got SOLE?
 The Self Organised Learning Environment, the grandmother effect and a School in the Clouds: how they all add up to let children learn

-The Abbey Church of St Savin sur Gartempe in central France is very special but you wouldn't know if you just drove past.
+The Abbey Church of Saint-Savin sur Gartempe in central France is very special, but you wouldn't know if you just drove past.
 This article will tell you why you should stop and look.

-When your collection of postcards (or photos) reaches a certain size you need to think about how to store, protect, and display safely and creatively.
+When your collection of postcards (or photos) reaches a certain size, you need to think about how to store, protect, and display them safely and creatively.

 How to start a postcard collection and how to keep it growing, what to collect and where to find it.